Skip to Content

 Let’s take the example of building a tower.
 A 2-year-old may begin to start intentionally stacking blocks to make a tall ‘tower’ but is not yet trying to construct an actual building of a tower – she has learned this word by hearing an adult use it to describe her constructions.

-Her intention is to see if she can successfully stack them without the tower falling, and how many she can stack.
+Her intention is to see how many blocks she can successfully stack without the tower falling.
 Sometimes the intention is just to stack the blocks in order to knock them over.

 An older child may decide to build an actual tower to keep a princess inside, complete with windows, a moat, a bridge, etc.